zekaouinoureddine/Clustering-Neighborhoods-in-New-York/README.md

 </font>
 </div>

 📌 Please, you will not be able the maps generated in Jupyter Notebook specially in github ecosystem.
-So, you can either download the Jupyter Notebook file and try it yourself(**PLEASE DO NOT USE MY Personal Foursquaraddress, PLEASE USE YOUR OWN**) or you take a look on the tree images of the unseen maps, I downloaded the for you.
+So, you can either download the Jupyter Notebook file and try it yourself(**PLEASE DO NOT USE MY Personal Foursquar address, PLEASE USE YOUR OWN**) or you take a look on the tree images of the unseen maps, I downloaded the for you.